omerkaz/omerkaz/README.md

-Making something as possible as touching the real world.
+as possible as touch to the real world with making something.